 He’d booked an airline ticket from Chicago to Nassau, Bahamas, last year but canceled because of health reasons.
 No problem, American Airlines told him — just pay a change fee, and you’ll get a credit for a year.

 Meyer, a business owner from Arlington Heights, Ill., thought his year started on the day of his original flight.
 Not so.
 It actually began on the day he’d made his reservation.

-“When I tried to purchase a new ticket, I was told it’s too late,” he says.
+“When I tried to purchase a new ticket, I was told it’s too late,” he said.

 What do you need to know?

-• Call your bank.
-It can’t read your mind — at least not yet.
+Your bank can’t read your mind — at least not yet.
 “In order to prevent fraud, many banks will freeze debit or credit cards after a transaction has taken place in a foreign country,” says Deb Shaw, the chief operating officer of ForeignExchange.com.
-“Travelers should inform their bank before they leave the country.”
+And “Travelers should inform their bank before they leave the country.”
 That’s no idle threat.
-I’ve had my card frozen a time or two before I wised up.
+And then I have had card frozen a time or two before I wised up.

-Finally, here’s my own irreverent travel advice: Expect the worst, but hope for the best.
+Finally, here’s my own irreverent travel advice: Expect the best, but plan for the worst.

 Assume the price of your airfare, hotel and rental car will conveniently fail to include a “gotcha” fee, assume you’ll be delayed or detained, and assume you’ll encounter poor service.

 None of those things will probably happen, but at least you won’t get your hopes up, and you’ll be pleasantly surprised when everything runs smoothly.

 Find a qualified travel advisor